r4victor/tenthousandmeters/content/blog/python_bts_12.md

 * The callbacks that become ready at some future time.
 These are stored in the `loop._scheduled` priority queue and can be scheduled by calling the [`loop.call_later()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.call_later) and [`loop.call_at()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.call_at) methods.
 * The callbacks that become ready when a file descriptor becomes ready for reading or writing.
 These are monitored using a selector and can be registered by calling the [`loop.add_reader()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.add_reader) and [`loop.add_writer()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.loop.add_writer) methods.

-The methods listed above wrap the callback to be scheduled in a [`Handle`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.Handle) or a [`TimerHandle`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.TimerHandle) instance, and then schedule and return the instance. `Handle` provides the [`handle.cancel()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.Handle.cancel) method that allows the caller to cancel the callback. `TimerHandle` is a subclass of `Handle` for wrapping callbacks scheduled at some future time.
-It implements the comparison special methods like [`__le__()`](https://docs.python.org/3/reference/datamodel.html#object.__le__) so that the sooner the callback is scheduled the less it is.
-The `loop._scheduled` priority queue uses this to keep callbacks sorted by time.
+The methods listed above wrap the callback to be scheduled in a [`Handle`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.Handle) or a [`TimerHandle`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.TimerHandle) instance and then schedule and return the handle. `Handle` instances provide the [`handle.cancel()`](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio.Handle.cancel) method that allows the caller to cancel the callback. `TimerHandle` is a subclass of `Handle` for wrapping callbacks scheduled at some future time.
+It implements the comparison special methods like [`__le__()`](https://docs.python.org/3/reference/datamodel.html#object.__le__) so that the sooner a callback is scheduled the less it is.
+Due to `TimerHandle`, the `loop._scheduled` priority queue keeps callbacks sorted by time.

 The [`loop._run_once()`](https://github.com/python/cpython/blob/b2f68b190035540872072ac1d2349e7745e85596/Lib/asyncio/base_events.py#L1802) method runs one iteration of the event loop.
-Here's the summary of what it does:
+The iteration consists of the following steps:

-1. It removes cancelled callbacks from `loop._scheduled`.
+1. Remove cancelled callbacks from `loop._scheduled`.
-2. It calls `loop._selector.select()` and then processes the events by adding the callbacks to `loop._ready`.
+2. Call `loop._selector.select()` and then process the events by adding the callbacks to `loop._ready`.
-3. It moves callbacks whose time has come from `loop._scheduled` to `loop._ready`.
+3. Move callbacks whose time has come from `loop._scheduled` to `loop._ready`.
-4. It pops callbacks from `loop._ready` and invokes those that are not cancelled.
+4. Pop callbacks from `loop._ready` and invoke those that are not cancelled.

 So, how does this callback-based event loop run coroutines?
 Let's take a look at the `loop.create_task()` method.
 To schedule a coroutine, it wraps the coroutine in a [`Task`](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task) instance.
 The `Task.__init__()` method schedules `task.__step()` as a callback by calling `loop.call_soon()`.
 And this is the trick: `task.__step()` runs the coroutine.